|

 When cross-dressers use the word "cured", we are talking about ham.
 There is no cure, except to enjoy it.

 That would be dangerous and probably illegal anyway.
-Drive in a pair of sensible shoes and stick the stilettos on when you arrive.
+Drive in a pair of sensible shoes and stick the stilettos on when you arrive at the hall.

 Most of us have had the experience of being breathalysed at least once while dressed and have been treated respectfully by the Police.
 Most of us do not exceed the speed limit while dressed.
 Don't give the police one more thing that you have to explain.
 More details here

-- I might have a car accident and be taken to the wrong hospital!
+I might have a car accident and be taken to hospital!

 It certainly would draw attention to you as well.
 Invest in a nice skirt and blouse, and a dress, and maybe another skirt and, oh yes, that lovely top you saw at the shops the other day, and...